Graduate Program 2018-2021

 - Demonstrate academic excellence.

-- Be a citizen of: Algeria, Bahrain, Jordan, Lebanon, Libya, Morocco, Syria, Tunisia, West Bank and Gaza, or Yemen.
+- Be a citizen of: Algeria, Jordan, Lebanon, Libya, Morocco, Syria, Tunisia, or Yemen.

 - Demonstrate financial need status per MEPI and LAU’s Financial Aid policies.
 Applicants should be underrepresented or economically disadvantaged students and should submit the relevant Financial Aid application as per the below.